-- This course prepares students for the EMR certification in partnership with the Justice Institute of BC.
-Assessment will follow Justice Institute criteria including written exams, practical exams, and minimum attendance of 90%. - Students must take both Health Services 12A EMR and Health Services 12B EMR Independent Study Course concurrently to prepare for the written exam.
-This will only take one block in your timetable but is enough work for two full courses! - The Emergency Medical Responder certification is a qualification necessary for Paramedics, recommended for Firefighters, and helpful for anyone looking to enter a Medical Profession. - A separate government-licensing exam is required if going directly to the workforce with this qualification. - Some classes will take place at the Justice Institute Chilliwack Campus.
+- This program gives students the opportunity to achieve the Emergency Medial Responder (EMR) certification in partnership with the Justice Institute of BC.
+Assessment will follow Justice Institute criteria including written exams, practical exams, and attendance. - In the one block of timetable students must take both HS12A and HS12B (Independent Study Course) concurrently to prepare for the written exam.
+This online course is worth a full course credit in addition to the practical material in class. - The Emergency Medical Responder certification is a qualification necessary for Paramedics, recommended for Firefighters, and helpful for anyone looking to enter a Medical Profession. - A separate government-licensing exam is required if going directly to the workforce with this qualification. - Some classes will take place at the Justice Institute Chilliwack Campus.